tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 ```

 since these variables (`MYAPP_RELEASE_STORE_FILE`, etc.) are mentioned in
-_android/app/build.gradle_ file inside application and build fails if they
-were not set.
+_android/app/build.gradle_ project file and build fails if they were not set.

 ### application build fails (no connected devices)